jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 Climate effects in a large health insurance Canadian cohort (2026—) 👤🇨🇦
 -------------------

-*As part as my post-doctoral fellowship at McGill, funded by CIHR.*
+*As part as my postdoctoral fellowship at McGill, funded by CIHR.*

 - Assessing the relationship between  environmental exposures and medication dispensations
 - Studying various exposures such as extreme temperatures, wildfires and flooding